CASAschools/casa_schools_app/text/about_text.md

    <li style="color:black;font-size:18px">Sea Level Rise</li>
   </ul>

-<span style="font-size:18px;">In addition this dashboard also provides a Hazard Summary Metric to allow users to view a composition of the 5 hazards their community can be concerned about.</span>
+<span style="font-size:18px;">This dashboard also provides a Hazard Summary Metric to allow users to view a combined score for the five hazards relevant to their school community.</span>